ironhacks/docs/docs/App-Client/usage.md

 **Note:** When using a free dyno, it's working fine, but with some limitations:

  - it's slower
- - it's going to sleep if it's innactive for a certain period of time.
+ - it's going to sleep if it's inactive for a certain period of time.
  - it has bandwidth limits, but pretty liberal

 The app configuration is stored in the `bloggify.js` file.